CronyTips/CronyTips/content/post/2020/onlyoffice-ms-office-replacement.md

 ---

 All in all OnlyOffice is an amazing office suite with amazing MS Office compatibility that never let me down.
 I hope that you will give OnlyOffice a try.

+Write in the comments if you know about any other good ms office alternative.